Last Updated: December 15, 2024

 In the example above, the first two constraints are marked as validated.
 Typically, validation is supported with data, like an expert-built project plan.
 In this example, many space experts did not believe that landing astronauts on the moon by the end of the decade and returning them safely was either prudent or possible.
 For instance, Dr. Thomas Gold, an astrophysicist, was one of the prominent scientific skeptics of the moon landing missions.
 He questioned the lunar surface's properties and the possibility of the lunar module sinking into dust.

-In this program, however, the these two constraints validated because they were what the president wanted.
+However, this program validated these two constraints because they were what the president wanted.

 Exercise 2: Write the Constraints Summary (15 minutes)